Fredrik Risp

 Lars Fredrik Risp (born 15 December 1980) is a Swedish former professional footballer who played as a defender.
-He played professionally in Sweden, Italy, Turkey, Norway, Denmark, Bulgaria, and Cyprus in a career that spanned between 1996 and 2013.
+He played professionally in Sweden, Italy, Turkey, Norway, Denmark, Bulgaria and Cyprus in a career that spanned between 1996 and 2013.
 A full international between 2001 and 2005, he won three caps for the Sweden national team.

 Biography

 As a native of Lysekil, he started his football career in Lysekils FF.

 IFK Göteborg

 In 1999, he moved to IFK Göteborg.
-After spending very short time in Verona side Chievo Verona on a loan deal in 2003 he went back to IFK Gothenburg.
+After spending very short time with Chievo on a loan deal in 2003, he went back to IFK Goteborg.

 Turkey

 After two years in 2005, he was transferred by Gençlerbirliği.
-During the transfer window in January 2007, he transferred to Trabzonspor together with Ayman Abdelaziz.
+During the transfer window in January 2007, he moved to Trabzonspor, together with Ayman Abdelaziz.
 He signed a 2/5-year contract with Ankaraspor in January 2008.
-In February 2009 he went to the Norwegian club Stabæk on loan.
-After the loanperiod he went back to Turkey and signed a one year-contract with Ankaragucu in August 2009.
+In February 2009, he went to the Norwegian club Stabæk on loan.
+After the loan period, he went back to Turkey and signed a one-year contract with Ankaragucu in August 2009.